JesusAriasSobalvarro/da5-webpage/README.md

 npm install -g gatsby-cli
 ```

-### Technologies used :computer:
+### Technologies :computer:
-This website is used using the following technologies:
+This website is built using the following technologies:
 * HTML
 * CSS
 * JavaScript